Vienna inaugurates monument to World War Two deserters

 Seen from above, an inscription carved into the monument spells out "all alone".

-Despite criticism from some veterans that not all deserters deserve to be honoured, other monuments to soldiers who laid down their arms and fled have already been erected in Austria and Germany.
+Despite criticism from some veterans that not all deserters deserve to be honored, other monuments to soldiers who laid down their arms and fled have already been erected in Austria and Germany.

 (Reporting by Michael Shields; Editing by Ruth Pitchford)